ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 Mean Average Precision involves computing the area under a curve (an integral), and can actually be quite confusing.

-<a name='beyond-accuracy'></a>
-## Why Isn't Accuracy Helpful?
-Classes are very imbalanced.
+For both tasks, it turns out accuracy isn't a helpful metric.Classes are very imbalanced.
 You may get 99.99% accuracy for a search algorithm by predicting (or retrieving) nothing.
 In object detection, there are an infinite number of bounding boxes you could predict.
 If there is only one object (great imbalance), by predicting nothing you would have great accuracy.
 In IR, for any query, almost all documents in a corpus are not relevant.
 The true negatives (which can measure in the billions) are the things we don't care about, and which we can ignore in precision/recall.

 <a name='recall'></a>
 ### Recall